<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 This revenue model is popular and successful because it benefits both companies and customers.
 Companies enjoy revenue assurance and deeper relationships with their customers, allowing them to scale confidently

 Whereas the customers enjoy the convenience of auto-renewals and a higher value proposition.
-Additionally, it gives them flexibility with their contracts for subscription.
+Additionally, it gives them flexibility with their subscription contracts.

 Moreover, companies can offer products/services at a lower cost when they can save on customer acquisition costs.